FirmaChain/FirmaChain-Explorer/README.md

 ## Start(Client)

-MediBloc Explorer Client is using Webpack.
+FirmaChain Explorer Client is using Webpack.

 If you want to watch all the changes of the code in real time, run the following command.
-It will run the MediBloc Explorer on the port 3000(<http://localhost:3000>).
+It will run the FirmaChain Explorer on the port 3000(<http://localhost:3000>).

 `yarn start`